CaioCouto/calculator-frontend-mentor/README.md

 - Perform mathematical operations like addition, subtraction, multiplication, and division
 - Adjust the color theme based on their preference
 - **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

+Well...
+The challenge asked to use `prefers-color-scheme`, but I didn't use it.
+The changes are still saved in LocalStorage though.

 ### Links